gartunius/gartunius.github.io/MdFiles/content/OverTheWire.md

 Level 12

-[Level12](https://overthewire.org/wargames/bandit/bandit12.html) it takes a lot of "manual work" becausue it's pretty much just decompress file after file, and if you don't know the file type of compression just use the 'file' command, after that it's just decompress all the files and 'cat' the final file.
+[Level12](https://overthewire.org/wargames/bandit/bandit12.html) it takes a lot of "manual work"(maybe you can pipe it, idk... ┐(´ー｀)┌) becausue it's pretty much just decompress file after file, and if you don't know the file type of compression just use the 'file' command, after that it's just decompress all the files and 'cat' the final file.

-<pre><code class="shell-session hljs less">chomuske@random: ~$ ssh -p 2220 bandit12@bandit.labs.overthewire.org
+<pre><code class="shell-session hljs less">chomuske@notavalidwebsite: ~$ ssh -p 2220 bandit12@bandit.labs.overthewire.org

 bandit12@bandit.labs.overthewire.org's password:
 [...]